 The District of Wells is approximately 80 kilometres east of Quesnel, BC, on the Barkerville Highway (Highway 26).
 The District of Wells is an iconic community in the Cariboo region, located within Electoral Area C of the Cariboo Regional District.
 The District of Wells is situated in the Cariboo mountains at an elevation of 1,200 metres at the Willow River and Williams Creek confluence.
-The townsite is centred on a gravel knoll overlooking Jack of Clubs Lake, surrounded by forested hills and a scenic wetland and meadow area.1
+The Wells Townsite area is centred on a gravel knoll overlooking Jack of Clubs Lake, surrounded by forested hills and a scenic wetland and meadow area.1

 The District of Wells is a small community with a permanent population of approximately 218 people.
 The District of Wells is known as a historic gold mining town and is the gateway to two major tourist attractions: Barkerville Historic Town & Park, Troll Resort and the Bowron Lakes provincial park canoe circuit.
-The District of Wells is known for its strong arts community (30% of residents in the District of Wells are employed by arts, culture, or recreation) and the annual Arts Wells festival hosted by Island Mountain Arts.
+The District of Wells is known for its strong arts community (14% of residents in the District of Wells are employed by arts, culture, or recreation, compared to 4% Province wide) as Wells' is home to Island Mountain Arts, a well-known gallery, which holds, workshops and festivals among other events.

 Gold mining has continued to be a part of the District of Wells, with placer miners consistently living and working in the District of Wells.
-In 2015 exploration began for the proposed Cariboo Gold Project and underground gold mine that could bring 250 peak construction jobs and an estimated 460 direct operations positions.
-The Cariboo Gold Project would represent a new chapter in the community's mining history and presents both opportunities and challenges for the people of the District of Wells and the region.
-The Cariboo Gold Project is currently going through the Environmental Assessment Process.
+In 2015 exploration began for the proposed a new gold mine which has the potential to start a new chapter in the community's mining history.
+The project presents both opportunities and challenges for the local and regional community and is currently going through the Environmental Assessment Process.
 All approvals for the gold mine are the responsibility of the provincial government and outside of the jurisdiction of the District of Wells.